lavabit/robox/README.md

 Add init based test, and SSH command test to the box test and check script
 Update VirtualBox from 5.2 to 6.1 (will require changes to the NetBSD boot command/timing)
 Create arm images for distros/platforms with support
-`  `WE NEED A HARDWARE DONATION TO MAKE ARM64 IMAGES
+ ^-- WE NEED A HARDWARE DONATION TO MAKE ARM64 IMAGES

 ## Building a Box